Tangi Utikere: First term, 2020-2023

 During the 2020 New Zealand general election held on 17 October, Utikere won the Palmerston North seat, retaining it for Labour by a margin of 12,508 votes and nearly doubling Lees-Galloway's lead during the 2017 New Zealand general election.

 In February 2021 a by-election was held to fill his vacant seat on the city council, it was won by Orphée Mickalad.

 In July 2021, his Member's Bill requiring all local council elected members to publicly declare their pecuniary interests on a Register, was drawn from the ballot.
 It was passed into law by Parliament in May 2022.

-Having served on Parliament's Governance and Administration and Environment select committees, Utikere became the Chairperson of the Health Select Committee on 4th May 2022.
+Having served on Parliament's Governance and Administration and Environment select committees, Utikere became the Chairperson of the Health Select Committee on 4 May 2022.
 In a January 2023 Cabinet reshuffle, Prime Minister Chris Hipkins appointed Utikere as Chief Government Whip.

 Second term, 2023-present

 During the 2023 New Zealand general election, Utikere retained the Palmerston North electorate by a margin of 3,087 votes.
 He became Chief Whip, spokesperson for transport, oceans and fisheries, and associate spokesperson for education (Pacific) in the Shadow Cabinet of Chris Hipkins.
 Following Grant Robertson's announcement that he was retiring from politics Utikere picked up the Racing portfolio.

 Following a cabinet reshuffle in early March 2025, Utikere retained the transport and racing portfolios and gained the local government and small business portfolios.
 He lost the Oceans and Fisheries, and Associate Education (Pacific) portfolios.
 He moved up in ranking from 19th to 12th place.

+During a cabinet reshuffle on 11 March 2026, Utikere became the Deputy Shadow Leader of the House and gained the state-owned enterprises portfolio.
+He retained the local government, transport and racing portfolios.